josefarias/hotwire_combobox/CONTRIBUTING.md

 $ bin/rails s
 ```

-Make sure you restart the server after making changes to JS.
+Make sure you restart the server after making changes to the engine (including JS).

 ## Populating the dummy app with fixtures